arangodb/docs/drivers/java-v6-reference-serialization.md

 which is a VelocyPack dataformat backend for [Jackson](https://github.com/FasterXML/jackson){:target="_blank"}, supporting the Streaming, Data Binding and Tree Model API styles.

-## Import in maven
+## Import in Maven

-To add it to your maven project, add the following to `pom.xml`:
+To add it to your Maven project, add the following to `pom.xml`:

 ```xml
 <dependencies>